Bariatric surgery is designed to help people lose and keep off large amounts of weight to alleviate health issues and improve quality of life.

 Being severely overweight places us at risk for heart disease, hypertension, diabetes, arthritis, sleep apnea, cancer, and depression.
 It can also rob us of much of the joy in life that we all deserve.
-If attempts at serious weight reduction have failed, you may be a candidate for bariatric surgery, and Community Hospital's bariatric surgery experts are here to help.
+If attempts at serious weight reduction have failed, you may be a candidate for bariatric surgery, and Community Hospital's Bariatric Surgery Center is here to help.

-Our program started in 2001 has performed more than 1,500 weight loss operations.
-The most commonly performed weight loss operations in our program include:
+Our program started in 2001 and our surgeons have performed more than 1,500 weight loss operations.
+The most commonly performed bariatric operations at Community Hospital are:

-We also perform laparoscopic and open revisional weight loss surgery when necessary, and we have a special interest and expertise in caring for seriously overweight patients who need non-weight loss surgery, as well.
+We also perform laparoscopic and open revisional weight loss surgery when necessary and we have a special interest and expertise in caring for seriously overweight people who need non-weight loss surgery, as well.

 The program is directed by Mark Vierra, MD, who has performed bariatric surgery since 1991, when he established the bariatric surgery program at Stanford University Medical Center.
-In 2001, he moved his practice to Monterey, where he was able to establish the program he had always wanted.
+In 2001, he moved his practice to Monterey, and now has performed more than 2,600 bariatric procedures.